What is prediabetes and who is at risk?

 If lifestyle changes don't work, then what?

-For many people, lifestyle changes alone may not be able to maintain target blood glucose levels.
-In these cases, you may also need to take medications, such as metformin or acarbose.
+For many people, lifestyle changes alone may not be enough to maintain target blood sugar levels.
+In these cases, you may also need to take oral medications, such as metformin.
 Other medications may also be prescribed to help control cholesterol or high blood pressure.